Don’t lose out on valuable customers because of website accessibility!

 According to GOV.UK, up to 30% of their website visitors are using assistive technology to use their website.
 29% of their surveys stated they use a screen reader to access important websites.

 That’s a huge proportion of potential customers that you could miss out on without accessibility features for your website.

 What is website accessibility?

 Web accessibility refers to making sure that everybody can enjoy your website, regardless of disability or personal difficulty.
-The WCAG (Web Content Accessibility Guidelines) offers guidance on how to design and develop website that is in keeping with different capabilities.
+The WCAG (Web Content Accessibility Guidelines) offers guidance on how to design and develop a website that is in keeping with different capabilities.

-Whether this is understanding your web design, making navigating around your website simple or making it easier to actually to read the content on your website.
+Whether this is understanding your web design, making navigating around your website simple or making it easier to actually read the content on your website.

 Click here for an example of accessible website design by Copper Bay Digital.

 1. Use alt text for images